zerobase-io/About-Us-Onboarding/README.md

 ## How can I help?
 Ready to jump in?
 [Here's our quickstart guide for technical and nontechnical contributors.
-Join us!](./CONTRIBUTING.md)
+Join us!](./CONTRIBUTING.md) Remember to join us at 5PM EDT for our daily worldwide All Hands call!
+Meet new friends, hear about our progress, become part of the team.
+Details on Slack.

 #### Relevant Links
 * [Zerobase GitHub Organization](https://github.com/zerobase-io)